- Liability clauses and exposure;

 - It is advisable to have a signed agreement or contract in all cases;

-- Any "hold harmless" or "indemnification" or "liquidated damages" language should be reviewed with one of the Enterprise Risk Management or Legal Services staff.
+- Any "hold harmless" or "indemnification" or "liquidated damages" language should be reviewed with one of the Risk and Insurance Services or Legal Services staff.
 The other party will likely attempt to have the clauses worded in a manner that transfers the greatest degree of risk to the University.
 Correspondingly the University will wish to insert a clause limiting the risk for which it takes responsibility.

 - Contractors providing services must have adequate insurance and must provide insurance certificates to prove such coverage.
-Enterprise Risk Management can advise on those requirements.
+Risk and Insurance Services can advise on those requirements.